valkey-io/valkey/README.md

 Running Valkey
 -------------

-To run valkey with the default configuration, just type:
+To run Valkey with the default configuration, just type:

     % cd src
     % ./valkey-server